 The CDP industry is booming.
-Again, not very surprisingly as the customers of today expect and demand a great customer experience.
+Again, not very surprising as the customers of today expect and demand a great customer experience.
 The industry is estimated to grow from $2.4 billion in 2020 to $10.3 by 2025, with a compound annual growth rate of 34% during the forecast period.

 That’s all great, you might think.
 (And yes, we agree).
 But with a booming industry comes also more vendors and a need for buyers to identify real CDP solutions (from the wannabes; those with incomplete systems).

-Because that’s the situation today, not all self-proclaimed CDP vendors actually qualify as a CDP.
+Because that’s the situation today, not all self-proclaimed CDP vendors actually qualify as CDP.
 Some of them fail to provide all requirements, which ends up hurting the buyer.

 Identify real CDP solutions from the wannabes

 To help buyers identify real CDP vendors, the CDP Institute, a vendor-neutral organization, provides a RealCDP program.
 This program is designed to differentiate the real CDP vendors from the ones with incomplete systems.